 The NFL’s 17-week regular season usually runs from the week after Labor Day to the week after Christmas, with each team playing 16 games in the regular season.
 Following the conclusion of the regular season, six teams from each league – four division winners and two wild card entries (the other highest ranked sides) – progress through to the play-offs.
 The winners then go head-to-head in the Super Bowl, which is usually held on the first Sunday in February each year.

 The Super Bowl has been going strong for over 50 years, with the first ‘Big Game’ taking place on January 15th, 1967.
 The game has got bigger and bigger each year, and is now considered an unofficial American national holiday, known as ‘Super Bowl Sunday’.
 The Super Bowl is among the most viewed sporting events in the world, only second to the UEFA Champions League final as the most watched annual sporting game.

 Not only is the Super Bowl popular for the action on the pitch, the pre-game and half-time ceremonies have seen the likes of Michael Jackson, Prince, Madonna, Beyoncé – and several other acts – perform on the biggest stage.

-At the time of writing, the NFC has the slight edge with 26 wins to the AFC’s 25.
-The Pittsburgh Steelers have the most Super Bowl titles, with six championships to their name.
-Meanwhile, the New England Patriots have taken part in the most Super Bowl’s to date, with nine.
-The 2018 edition of the Super Bowl takes place at the U.S. Bank Stadium in Minneapolis, Minnesota on February 4th, 2018.
-It will be the 52nd Big Game, officially known as Super Bowl LII.
+At the time of writing, the NFC has the slight edge with 28 wins to the AFC’s 27.
+The Pittsburgh Steelers and the New England Patriots jointly have the most Super Bowl titles, with six championships each to their name.
+The New England Patriots have taken part in the most Super Bowl’s to date, with eleven.
+The 2022 edition of the Super Bowl takes place at the SoFi Stadium in Inglewood, California, on February 13th.
+It will be the 56th Big Game, officially known as Super Bowl LVI.